 Now that you are in Maryland I can not recommend enough exploring one of the many scenic byways to customize your experience.
 From the inspiring history of Harriet Tubman’s life and journey to the serene and authentic Chesapeake Bay area, there is so much to do in Maryland.
 Each of the byways has mapped it out for you!

-Also consider Ocean City, Maryland for a late day boardwalk stroll, ice cream and the ocean front amusement park.
-The beach is jumping in Ocean City and would be well worth spending the day or longer.
+Also, consider Ocean City, Maryland for a late day boardwalk stroll, ice cream, and the oceanfront amusement park.
+The beach is bustling in here, and it would be well worth spending the day or longer.

 Day 4-7: Maryland to Lewes, Delaware (1 hour drive).
 Lewes is a quiet town located where Delaware Bay meets the Atlantic and Cape Henlopen.
 Lewes offers an quintessential Main Street, great dining options and one of the best 4th of July experiences you’ll ever, ever encounter.

-While in Lewes we had a beach day at Cape Henlopen, rented bikes and rode along the various connector trails, visited the Lavender Farm, played for hours at the canal front park, took in outdoor music and of course experienced 4th of July in all its glory.
-On top of parades and fireworks, Lewes shuts down Main Street starting at 8am for hours of family games like the egg toss, potato sack races, three legged race and pie eating.
+While in Lewes we had a beach day at Cape Henlopen, rented bikes and rode along the various connector trails, visited the Lavender Farm, played for hours at the canal front park, took in outdoor music and of course, experienced the 4th of July in all its glory.
+On top of parades and fireworks, Lewes shuts down Main Street starting at 8am for hours of family games like the egg toss, potato sack races, three-legged races, and pie eating.
 Best day ever!